362nd Signal Company: Vietnam War

 The 362nd Signal Company was deployed in Vietnam from 23 March 1962, to 15 March 1973, as part of the 39th Signal Battalion.
 The 362nd was deployed from the Delta to the DMZ, providing long range Tropo-Scatter radio telephone communications throughout South Vietnam, with one site in Udorn Air Force Base in Thailand.
 In early 1964, the site in Ubon was no longer part of the 362nd Signal.
 By mid 1964, the 362nd operated Microwave Communications sites in Soc Trang, Vinh Long, Phulam (near Saigon), Nha Trang, Quinhon, Danang, Hue, Quang Ngai, Pleiku, Ban Me Thuot and Gia Nghia.
 In July, 1964, the 362n Signal Company had 216 Enlisted Men and 12 Officers.
 Operation Back Porch was the use of AN/MRC-85 Troposphere Scatter Microwave Communications Systems linking Saigon, Nha Trang, Quinhon and Danang, and linking Nha Trang to Pleiku and Ubon.
-The 362nd Signal also operated TRC-90 Microwave links joining Soc Trang to Vinh Long and Phulan, linking Phu Lam with Gia Nghia, Ban Me Thuot and Pleiku, linking Danang with Hue and Quang Ngai.
+The 362nd Signal also operated TRC-90 Microwave links joining Soc Trang to Vinh Long and Phulan, linking Phu Lam with Gia Nghia, Ban Me Thuot and Pleiku, linking Danang with Hue, Chu Lai and Quang Ngai.
 The 362nd Signal was just about the first in and the last out of regular US Army company sized units deployed to South Vietnam.
 The final mission was turning over the communications sites to the International Control Commission following the signing of the Paris Peace Agreement.
 The motto during that period was "Hang Loose With the Deuce."

 During my period of service in Vietnam with the 362nd Signal Company, June 1967 to June 1968, we were under the 73rd Signal Battalion.